 POOL CUE TIP

-Pool Cue tips vary based on their composition from hard to soft, which affects how long they last and how often you need to maintain them.
+Billiards Cue tips vary based on their composition from hard to soft, which affects how long they last and how often you need to maintain them.
 They usually range in size from 11.75 mm to 14 mm.
 Typical, 13 mm tip size is the most used tip size among pool players.
 Most billiard cue tips come with medium to hard strength.
 Medium strength is most preferred by most pool players worldwide due to its desired medium hardness.
 Softer cue tips tend to stay in contact with the cue ball longer and leave it slower, which causes the cue ball to spin.
 Harder cue tips are fore breaking with since they cause less spinning and are more solid and durable than softer tips.

 POOL CUE FERRULE

 The ferrule is the second part that the tip attaches or glues to.
 Pool Cue ferrules can be from different strong materials.
 Each ferrule connects to a cue shaft by either glue, threads, or just slipping it inside.
-The function of a pool cue ferrule is to strengthen the cue tip, absorb energy, and reduce vibrations.
+The function of a billiards cue ferrule is to strengthen the cue tip, absorb energy, and reduce vibrations.

 POOL CUE RINGS